 The Kindly mix above is great for those who are vegetarian or vegan, as well as for anyone with a dog who has known sensitivities to certain types of meat.
 Simply add in a protein of choice and switch it up to keep allergy risk minimized.
 Ideally, this would be locally sourced protein.
 Honest Kitchen only appear to recommend meat or fish as sources of protein, so if you’re opting for a variety of plant-proteins you might also want to add some good fats, such as from algal oil.

-Honest Kitchen also have a Kindly Grain-Free Fruit & Veggie Base Mix.
+Honest Kitchen also have a Kindly Grain-Free Fruit & Veggie Base Mix (View on Amazon).
 This one isn’t vegan, sadly, as it contains honey, but it’s pretty darned close.
 This mix provides 10.5% protein, 8% fat, and 8% fiber.
 The ingredients in this one are:

 All ingredients dehydrated: Sweet potatoes, peas, cabbage, organic coconut, apples, spinach, pumpkin, bananas, celery, organic kelp and organic honey, plus vitamin & mineral premix (premix includes tricalcium phosphate, choline chloride, zinc amino acid chelate, vitamin D3 supplement, vitamin E supplement, potassium iodide, potassium chloride, iron amino acid chelate, copper amino acid chelate, thiamine mononitrate).